 For all the dreamers out there, fantasy books, movies, and TV shows are one of the best ways to get outside of your head and be transported to another world.
-Using your imagination can give you relief from the stresses of everyday life—maybe that's why Game of Thrones is so good—and the best fantasy audiobooks happen to make it that much easier to fall in love with the imaginary sagas and characters.
-There's just something about listening to the tales of faraway places that lets you take a journey without ever having to step out your front door.
+Using your imagination can give you relief from the stresses of everyday life—maybe that's why Game of Thrones is so good—and the best fantasy audiobooks happen to make it that much easier to fall in love with imaginary sagas and characters.

-It's worth noting that the vivid details and extensive plot lines often make these books particularly lengthy (and most are part of a series), so listening can be an especially good option for those who aren't the quickest readers.
-Plus, audiobooks can seriously spice up your commute anywhere or calm you down when you feel like your eyes don't want to process reading one more word for the day.
+Vivid details and extensive plot lines often make fantasy books particularly lengthy (especially since most are part of a series).
+The good news is, tuning into an audio version can be an especially good option for those who aren't the quickest readers.
+Plus, audiobooks can seriously spice up your commute or help you zen out when your eyes don't want to process reading one more word for the day.
 Have we convinced you yet?
-Download one of the 14 best fantasy audiobooks and see where the story takes you.

 Narrator: Joss Ackland

 We're betting that you're probably already familiar with C.S.
 Lewis as the author of The Lion, The Witch, and the Wardrobe.
 Well, The Screwtape Letters is much more mature.
 The story revolves around 31 letters written by a head demon named Screwtape (yes, it takes place in hell) to his apprentice as they work to damn a man for eternity.

 What We Like: It's humorous and says a lot about humanity at the same time.

 Red Sister by Mark Lawrence

 Mark Lawrence's fantasy series revolves around Nona, an 8-year-old who is falsely accused of murder and sent to a convent.
 At these convents, girls are trained in magic, religion, or combat—and when Nona is trained as a warrior in Red Sister, she uses her skills not just to save her people, but herself, too.